 Contractor shall maintain fair and reasonable collection practices that comply with applicable laws, rules and regulations.
 Contractor shall monitor the collection activities and provide the Exchange with reasonable documentation to facilitate the Exchange's monitoring, tracking or reporting with respect to Contractor's collection efforts including, policies, and procedures and copy of any form of delinquency or termination warning or notice sent to an Enrollee or Employer.
-Contractor shall not initiate collection activities while there is aif they have knowledge of a pending appeal, including notice from the consumer, -with-Covered California, or with DMHC or CDI Contractor's regulator.
+Contractor shall not initiate collection activities while there is a pending appeal with Covered California or with DMHC or CDI.